Ctrlmonster/koota-tree-queries/README.md

 );

-// query for an entity that matches this exact tree structure expect(TreeRoot(world).length).toBe(1);
+// we get back the root node
+expect(TreeRoot(world).length).toBe(1);
 expect(TreeRoot(world)).toContain(treeRoot);

-// delete any part of it and the query no longer matches world.queryFirst(E)!.destroy();
+// delete any part of the tree and the query no longer matches world.queryFirst(E)!.destroy();
 expect(TreeRoot(world).length).toBe(0);
 ```